DrMahdiRezaei/DeepSOCIAL/README.md

 # DeepSocial
-Social Distancing Monitoring and Infection Risk Assessment in COVID-19 Pandemic and Beyond
+DeepSOCIAL: Social Distancing Monitoring and Infection Risk Assessment in COVID-19 Pandemic and Beyond